shmsr/mood-swinger-tweets/README.md

 -   IBM Watson Tone Analyser API
 -   Tweepy: Twitter API, etc.

+### Application is deployed on Heroku

+Our application is deployed on Heroku.
+Visit @ https://mood-swinger.herokuapp.com/

 #### Running the app locally

 Pre-requisites: [You need tokens for Twiiter and IBM Watson Tone Analyser API]